laserpants/trombone/docs/authentication.rst

 Message authentication can be disabled with the ``-x`` command line switch.
 Doing so in a production environment is not recommended, since it renders the system vulnerable to unauthorized access.

 ..
 WARNING::
    Deactivating message authentication gives everyone access to your server interface.
-Only use the ``-x`` flag in a safe environment to avoid the risk of unauthorized access to production data.
+To mitigate the risk of unauthorized access to production data, only use the ``-x`` flag in a safe environment.

 Allowing access from localhost
 ``````````````````````````````

-To circumvent HMAC authentication specifically for requests originating from a local host, instead use the ``-t``, or ``--trust-localhost`` option.
+To bypass HMAC authentication specifically for requests originating from a local host, instead use the ``-t``, or ``--trust-localhost`` option.

 Reference Implementations
 -------------------------